eduardo-dangelo/code-docs/module3/redux.md

     ```

 ## 3. Create a Todo List Reducer
-1. Create a new folder called `features` and inside it create a new folder called `todoList`.
+1. Create a new folder called `todoList` inside the `redux` folder.
-2. Create a new file called `todoListSlice.js` inside a `src/features/todoList` folder.
+2. Create a new file called `todoListSlice.ts` inside the `todoList` folder.
 3. Add the following code to the file:
     ```js
     import { createSlice } from '@reduxjs/toolkit';